 Bi-polar mall security guard Ronnie Barnhardt is called into action to stop a flasher from turning shopper's paradise into his personal peep show.
-But when Barnhardt can't bring the culprit to justice, a surly police detective, is recruited to close the case.
+But when Barnhardt can't bring the culprit to justice, a surly police detective is recruited to close the case.

-When seasoned comedian George Simmons learns of his terminal, inoperable health condition, his desire to form a genuine friendship cause him to take a relatively green performer under his wing as his opening act.
+When seasoned comedian George Simmons learns of his terminal, inoperable health condition, his desire to form a genuine friendship causes him to take a relatively green performer under his wing as his opening act.

 During the credits, more is shown of Andy and his mother dealing with each other during the long drive, that is, several of Rogen and Streisand's comic improvisations.
 The 'mini-screen' moves a few times to make room for the credits.
 See more »

 27 of 45 people found this review helpful.